nullscreen/movida_events/README.md

 ### Filtering event types

 You can limit the types of events by setting the `event_types` option.
+See the [event type documentation][event-types] for a list of available types.

 ```ruby
 types = ['title_created', 'title_updated']